apt-007/abdal-anydesk-remote-ip-detector/README.md

 - **Bug Discovery and PoC Developer**: Ebrahim Shafiei (EbraSha)
 - [Profile on Linkedin](https://www.linkedin.com/in/profshafiei/)

-This vulnerability, identified as **CVE-2024-52940**, has been officially registered by Tenable under the name of **Ebrahim Shafiei (EbraSha)**.
-You can view the registration details on the [Tenable CVE Page](https://www.tenable.com/cve/CVE-2024-52940).

 ## ❤️ Donation
 If you find this project helpful and would like to support further development, please consider making a donation:
 - [Donate Here](https://ebrasha.com/abdal-donation)